Togo and Benin - Voodoo Ceremony with Masks and Dance

 From Lomé to Kpalimé (140 km, 3 hours) – Togo

-In the afternoon, an adventure awaits in the emerald-tinted forest, where we'll meet the majesty of tropical trees, its lively human inhabitants, and the sounds of the tom-toms (distinctive percussion instruments).
-We'll discover the endemic butterflies and insects under the guidance of a local entomologist and be initiated into the art of painting with natural colours.
+In the afternoon, an excursion awaits us through the emerald-hued forest to encounter the grandeur of tropical trees, its cheerful human inhabitants, and the sounds of the tam-tams (distinctive percussion instruments).
+We will be introduced to endemic butterflies and insects under the guidance of a local entomologist, and be initiated into the art of painting with natural colours.

 Day 5